The 15 Worst Foods for Your Stomach

 Fructose-packed drinks are not ideal for your tummy either.
 You might already know that soda can have adverse effects on your health, but be aware of more sneaky culprits like fruit juice and sweet tea too.
 As for soda, the Mayo Clinic specifically warns about it, noting that carbonated drinks release carbon dioxide gas which can contribute to belching and general stomach discomfort.
 They suggest avoiding it altogether.
 But if you must, consider drinking slowly.
 This can help reduce the chances of swallowing air.

 Muffins or scones may have little bits of blueberries in them, but don’t assume that they’re actually a healthy option.
 They’re still processed and packaged, explains Dr. Romm, so they’re still culprits for belly no-nos.
-She says that processed flour products such as muffins, white breads, and white pastas, can interfere with your body’s ability to maintain proper energy and blood sugar levels.
+She says that processed flour products such as muffins, white bread, and white pasta, can interfere with your body’s ability to maintain proper energy and blood sugar levels.
 Ultimately, this can lead to obesity and other health issues.

 Not even salad is safe?! you’re probably wondering.
 But don’t worry, salad itself isn’t one of the foods that cause belly fat.
 It’s when you get a pre-packaged salad that usually comes with a little—or not-so-little—cup of thick dressing that can counteract the nutritional value of the salad.
 “I like to ask for olive oil and vinegar on the side and to also use spices to add flavor instead of dressings,” DeCicco says.
 “Look for paprika, black pepper, rosemary, garlic and onion powder, or lemon juice to add flavor to any salad.”
 Other things that may contribute to belly fat when it comes to grab-and-go salads, she explains, are croutons, fried wontons, crackers, candied nuts (which are coated in sugar), cheeses, and excessive amounts of dried fruit.

 Salt in any form is a major culprit for belly fat, mostly because it causes your body to retain lots of water, which leads to bloating and weight gain.
 In fact, a study published in The American Journal of Gastroenterology in 2019 explains that bloating is one of the most common gastrointestinal complaints—and sodium is likely to blame.
 Among the 412 participants in the study, it was found that “higher dietary sodium increased bloating, as did the high-fiber DASH diet.”
 The study explains that high-fiber diets may increase bloating; however, this could be due to dietary sodium intake.
 Decreasing sodium, therefore, may help.
 Furthermore, salty snacks like potato chips and cheese puffs also contain lots of hydrogenated oils.
-Translation: hydrogenated oils are bad fats.
+Translation: Hydrogenated oils are bad fats.

 - Mayo Clinic: "Trans fat is double trouble for your heart health."